bgirlcoolcat/sql_game_of_thrones/README.md

 You should work with EJS to provide attractive templates to display all of this information.
 Characters and houses should have their images displayed in a standard size.
 The list of all houses/people should display their images as thumbnails.

+NOTE: Some of the images are deliberately missing.
+When there is no image available, you should use this [placeholder for people](http://vignette4.wikia.nocookie.net/gameofthrones/images/9/92/Faceless_Men_Histories_%26_Lore.png/revision/latest?cb=20160313030358) and [this placeholder for sigils](http://2.media.collegehumor.cvcdn.com/51/64/7692441a5ecc5bfc1b3925fd1cb2a98b-game-of-thrones-sigil-for-house-bluth.jpg).

+### Advanced

+If you have yet to use joins, try to refactor your SQL queries to use them instead of using PGP.